Win a hammock! | DW | 27.09.2021

 Spark your wanderlust

-Did you know DW has an Instagram channel dedicated purely to travel?
-Head to @dw_travel to find out about must-see spots as well as little known destinations in Germany, Europe and the world.
-We've got hot tips, up-to-date travel news and reports waiting for you.
-Be sure to follow us on YouTube and Facebook as well.
+Did you know DW has an Instagram channel dedicated exclusively to travel?
+Head to @dw_travel to lean about must-see spots, as well as lesser-known destinations in Germany, Europe and the world.
+We've put together travel tips and offer up-to-date news coverage and reports just for you.
+Be sure to follow us on YouTube and Facebook, as well.